callmecavs/layzr.js/README.md

 });
 ```

-All options are fully customizable.
-Review the [Options](http://callmecavs.github.io/layzr.js/#options) section of the documentation for more details.
+The data attributes, threshold, and callback are fully customizable.
+Documentation for all options follows:

+## Options

 ## Browser Support